-- Under the rules of our regulator, the FCA, as a firm providing independent advice we are unable to accept or retain payments or benefits from other firms (e.g. product providers) as this would conflict with our independent status.
+- Under the rules of our regulator, the FCA, as a firm providing independent advice, we are unable to accept or retain payments or benefits from other firms (e.g. product providers) as this would conflict with our independent status.

-MHA Carpenter Box Financial Advisers is not permitted to handle client money and we cannot accept a cheque made out to us (unless it is in respect of an item for which we have sent you an invoice) or handle cash.
+Carpenter Box Financial Advisers is not permitted to handle client money and we cannot accept a cheque made out to us (unless it is in respect of an item for which we have sent you an invoice) or handle cash.

 We will endeavour to make arrangements for all your investments to be registered in your name (except where a nominee is used in which case it will be held by the nominee with you as the beneficial owner) unless you instruct us otherwise in writing.
 Our normal ways of communicating with you are by telephone, post, e-mail or in person.

 - All policy documents will be forwarded to you as soon as practicable after we receive them.
-If there are a number of documents relating to a series of transactions, we will normally hold each document until the series is complete and then forward them to you.

 - We will issue any documentation/recommendations and any other communication to you in English (unless agreed otherwise).

-- We may ask you to confirm your instructions in writing as this helps to avoid any future misunderstandings.
+- We may ask you to confirm your instructions in writing as this helps to avoid any future misunderstandings

-- Should application forms not be returned six months after the advice, having been pro-actively chased we reserve the right to review the advice as it may no longer be appropriate which will be at an additional cost.
+Should application forms not be returned within six months after the advice, having been pro-actively chased we reserve the right to review the advice as it may no longer be appropriate which will be at an additional cost.

 In most cases with the products we recommend, you can exercise a right to cancel by withdrawing from the contract.
-In general terms you will normally have a 30 day cancellation period for a life, pure protection, payment protection or pension policy and a 14 day cancellation period for all other policies.
+In general terms you will normally have a 30-day cancellation period for a life, pure protection, payment protection or pension policy and a 14-day cancellation period for all other policies.
 All terms and conditions and will be clearly listed and provided to you with our suitability and recommendation report.
 All reports will have the provider terms and conditions attached which will provide the relevant cancellation rights to the product(s) that we have recommended.

-Where there is a material change to the document we will provide an updated agreement to you.
+Where there is a material change to the document, we will provide an updated agreement to you.

-MHA Carpenter Box Financial Advisers is authorised and regulated by the Financial Conduct Authority (FCA), 12 Endeavour Square, Stratford, London, E20 1JN. www.fca.org.uk.
+Carpenter Box Financial Advisers is authorised and regulated by the Financial Conduct Authority (FCA), 12 Endeavour Square, Stratford, London, E20 1JN. www.fca.org.uk.
 Our firm reference number is 489484.